bennaux/osmosis-aster-plugin/src/main/assembly/README.txt

         java.util.logging.ConsoleHandler.level = ALL
         net.bennokue.java.osmosis.plugins.aster.AsterPlugin_task.level = ALL
     Log levels can be: ALL, FINEST, FINER, FINE, CONFIG, INFO, WARNING, SEVERE, OFF.
+    See also: Issues/The logging desaster.

 4) Version history
+    1.1.1 (2015-03-12)
+        In order to narrow down the impact of the logging desaster (see Issues), internal changes have been made.
     1.1.0 (2015-03-11)
         API improvements (Better documentation and the possibility to provide a HashMap where the plugin will store information about missing tiles, thus